vitaut/vitaut.net/_posts/2013-09-01-modern-benders-decomposition-in-ampl.md

 [mixed-integer programming](http://en.wikipedia.org/wiki/Integer_programming)
 as a special case of stochastic mixed-integer programming.
-Not sure if it is of much use because stochastic programming problems are generally more difficult to solved.
+Not sure if it is of much use because stochastic programming problems are generally more difficult to solve.
 However it allows to see that the modern Benders decomposition is in fact a variant of the [integer L-shaped method](http://www.sciencedirect.com/science/article/pii/016763779390002X).

 So with the help of smpswriter, one can use any SP solver implementing the integer